michelledlee/BORQForceOne/README.md

 node -v
 npm -v
 ```
-..A.
+2A.
 If node is not installed, install it [here](https://nodejs.org/en/download/)
-..B.
+2B.
 Install npm by running:
 ```
 npm install npm@latest -g
 ```